 NASCAR Driver Rating is a formula that combines: Wins, Finishes, Top-15 Finishes, Average Running Position While on Lead Lap, Average Speed Under Green, Fastest Lap, Led Most Laps and Lead-Lap Finish.

-Look for trends that may reveal that a driver is consistent in performance at Kentucky Speedway or whether hit-or-miss.
+Look for trends that may reveal that a driver is consistent in performance at Homestead-Miami Speedway or whether hit-or-miss.
 NASCAR Loop Data Driver Rating is a much more in-depth rating than average finish position.

 This grid helps you with your fantasy NASCAR picks in several ways.